czue/pegasus-docs/getting-started.md

 *Note: running on older Python versions may work, but 3.11 is what's tested and supported.*

 If you're using Postgres, you'll also want to make sure [you have it installed](https://www.postgresql.org/download/).
+Depending on how you install it, you may also need to create a user account that can create and manage databases.

 To use [celery](./celery.md) you will also need to [install Redis](https://redis.io/docs/getting-started/installation/).